PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-09 12:05:06
+Last updated: 2024-04-09 12:05:39
-Random Quote: I cost a girl her life because I was afraid to love her - Clay Jensen
+Random Quote: I didn't realize you were small potatoes.
+And to be clear, I am referring to your testicles. - Robin Scherbatsky